 “The Haitian police has reached this level,” he said.

-The U.S. Assistant Secretary of State, who had just started a working visit to Haiti, claimed to have found
+The U.S. Assistant Secretary of State, who had just started a working visit to Haiti, claimed to have found “significant progress” in the police, which has in its ranks a “very professional staff.”

 “The strengthening of the police is a key point… and we expect a lot from our partners, including the U.S.,” said Andresol.

-The Director General believes that strengthening the police is needed to enhance the fight against drug trafficking, which intensified in the country after the 2010 earthquake.
+The Director General believes that strengthening the police force is needed to enhance the fight against drug trafficking, which intensified in the country after the 2010 earthquake.

 He added that the number of officers in the brigade for the fight against drug trafficking (BLTS) will soon grow from 200 to 300 agents.